craig@blackpagedigital.com

 |

-Founder of Black Page Digital, an independent
+Founder of Black Page Digital, an

-clients, and new releases of Context, a minimal version of Squeak with a novel
+private clients, and new releases of Context, a

-approach to teaching, collaboration, and deployment.
+collaboration, and deployment.

 |